Shoah

 If you haven't seen it yet, Shoah may not be what you expect.
 It isn't an academic account with a narrator telling you what happened when over crunchy, black and white shots of Hitler shouting speeches and animated maps.
 This is documentary as deeply personal art, not a history lesson.
 This is Claude Lanzmann wandering the entire globe interviewing everybody with a personal attachment to the holocaust and not letting go until he gets to the profound heart of the matter every single time.
 He shares some colorful personality traits with Marcus Ophüls, sometimes giving an air of subversive almost naughtiness in where he goes with his camera.
 He's of course appropriately respectful and reverent to the survivors and the tragedy, but he also pushes some people pretty far: like Polish citizens who possibly found the silver linings in their Jewish neighbors' disappearances, or brazenly walking into a former Nazi's workplace, cameras rolling (remember, this was long before Michael Moore developed his brand of filmmaking).
 And yet it's never brash spectacle, this is no trashy Vice documentary.
 When he secretly records a former death camp guard, at first there might be an air of giddy "look what we're up to" energy, but then as he talks more and more, revealing details not preserved in any other historical documents, it becomes an existentially challenging conversation, not to mention a very important historical record.

 So this has been released all around the world, I used to have a Korean 4-disc set which I unfortunately sold off before I started doing comparisons here.
 But I do have the original 2003 US 4-disc DVD set from New Yorker Video, and of course the 2013 Criterion blu-ray, which gives the film a new 4k scan.
+Plus their DVD edition.
 So let's see how things have improved ten years forward.

 And, of course, being a documentary with different types of archival footage, quality will vary in different scenes.
 The above shot, for example, was taken from a small, hidden camera which was broadcasting (like live TV, not taping) to a van parked across the street.
 And that footage was shot with a film camera pointed at the little monitor in the van as it was happening live.
 So naturally those scenes look much worse.
 But like all elements of the film, they look as good as they ever have or could here on this blu-ray.